TrevorSTroxel/Python/README.md

 # Python
-This in another language that I have limited experience with.
+This is another language that I have limited experience with.